0leshe/OpenGames/SECURITY.md

 ## Reporting a Vulnerability

 Tell me on my discord, oleshe#9334.
-Describe anythoing what you know about it.
+Describe anything what you know about it.